-An Sasakian quasi-Killing spinor (SqK-spinor) has significance from some perspective.
+A Sasakian quasi-Killing spinor (SqK-spinor) has significance from some perspective.
 In \cite{Kim Friedrich 2000} a weak Killing spinor (WK-spinor) which is a generalization of a Killing spinor was proposed to construct a solution to the Einstein-Dirac system.
-An SqK-spinor was introduced as a candidate for a WK-spinor on a Sasakian manifold with constant scalar curvature.
-In particular, a WK-spinor is an SqK-spinor on a three-dimensional Sasakian space-form.
-An SqK-spinor is also regarded as a generalization of a Killing spinor on Sasakian manifolds.
+A SqK-spinor was introduced as a candidate for a WK-spinor on a Sasakian manifold with constant scalar curvature.
+In particular, a WK-spinor is a SqK-spinor on a three-dimensional Sasakian space-form.
+A SqK-spinor is also regarded as a generalization of a Killing spinor on Sasakian manifolds.
 A Killing spinor is an important subject in both mathematics and physics and have been studied extensively \cite{Palomo-Lozano,Alekseevsky 1998,Leitner,Alekseevsky 2009,Moroianu,Friedrich 2003,Rugina}.
-A generalized Killing spinor, a generalization of a Killing spinor, is an interesting subject and has been studied, but much remains to be clarified.
-An SqK-spinor is a special case of the generalized Killing spinor, but there have been few studies.
-SqK-spinors are useful for constructing exact solutions of the Einstein-Dirac-Maxwell system \cite{Matsuno Ueno 2023}.
-It is worthwhile to investigate mathematical and physical properties of an SqK-spinor.
+A generalized Killing spinor is an interesting subject and has been studied, but much remains to be clarified.
+A SqK-spinor is a special case of the generalized Killing spinor, but there have been few studies.
+SqK-spinors are useful for constructing exact solutions to the Einstein-Dirac-Maxwell system \cite{Matsuno Ueno 2023}.
+It is worthwhile to investigate mathematical and physical properties of a SqK-spinor.

-The purpose of this paper is to investigate the geometric properties of an SqK-spinor and to show that an SqK-spinor solves to not only the Einstein-Dirac system but also the Einstein-Dirac-Maxwell system with a contact Maxwell field on Riemannian and Lorentzian Sasakian manifolds in three dimensions.
+The purpose of this paper is to investigate the geometric properties of a SqK-spinor and to show that a SqK-spinor solves to not only the Einstein-Dirac system but also the Einstein-Dirac-Maxwell system with a contact Maxwell field on Riemannian and Lorentzian Sasakian manifolds in three dimensions.